 Wisconsin Divorce Mediation

 Unlike litigation, divorce mediation assists spouses toward compromises.
-Mediation is not a litigious process.
+Mediation is not a litigious process, meaning that it's not antagonistic.
 Mediation grants flexibility in the timetables, helping to avoid the overworked family court system.
-This means less fast paced hoops to jump thorough and a more through discussion about the issues.
+This means fewer hoops to jump through and a more thorough discussion about the issues.

 What are the benefits of divorce mediation?

-- Most affordable route to divorce as both parties pay one mediator
+- The most affordable route to divorce as both parties pay one mediator

 - Happens outside of court

 - Clear directions on what to do, where to go and when

 - Decide ahead of time how to handle post-settlement disputes